sheikproject/Alias-The-Game---Texture-Tool-PC-/README.md

 <img width="750" height="702" alt="image" src="https://github.com/user-attachments/assets/04a302eb-c5f3-41c3-a377-a4983f1a2cf6" />

-A python tool to extract or modified the textures inside the .wld files in the PC version of Alias.
+A python tool to extract or modified the textures in the PC version of Alias.

 Made with the help of Google Gemini.